giampiero7/py-image-processing/README.md

 ![img.png](example-imgs/img.png) (img.png)

 ## Setup
-Make sure python is properly installed and install [Pillow](https://pillow.readthedocs.io/)
+Make sure python/python3 and pip/pip3 are installed and install [Pillow](https://pillow.readthedocs.io/)

     $ pip install Pillow

+or use `pip3`.

 ## opacity.py
 Changes the opacity of the image multiplying the alpha channel of each pixel for the specified value.